olcf/olcf-user-docs/systems/summit_user_guide.rst

 Multi-Core (SMC).
 The processor provides 22 SMCs with separate 32kB L1 data and instruction caches.
 Pairs of SMCs share a 512kB L2 cache and a 10MB L3 cache.
-SMCs support Simultaneous Multi-Threading (SMT) up to a level of 4, meaning each physical core supports up to 4 `hardware threads :ref:`hardware-threads`.
+SMCs support Simultaneous Multi-Threading (SMT) up to a level of 4, meaning each physical core supports up to 4 :ref:`hardware-threads`.

 The POWER9 processors and V100
 accelerators are cooled with cold plate technology.
 The remaining